mjbmw/bscs1/README.md

 1.If the customer is below 13 years old the ticket price is P100.

-2. If the customer is between 13 and 17 years old and student, the ticket price is P120.
+2.If the customer is between 13 and 17 years old and student, the ticket price is P120.

 3.If the customer is between 18 and 59 years old: